How Does Traktomizer Work?

 The Dashboard (below-left) confirmed tweaks to *Energy*, *Loudness* and *Duration* – displayed below the Chartability Rating, which was 21%.

-MY Chartability Rating HAS Doubled from 21% to 42%
+My Chartability Rating Doubled from 21% to 42%